Tommy Paul (tennis)

-Thomas John Robert "Tommy" Paul (born May 17, 1997) is an American professional tennis player.

-Paul has a career-high ATP singles ranking of world No. 18, achieved on 13 February 2023, and doubles ranking of No. 97, achieved on 12 September 2022.
-He won his maiden ATP title at the 2021 Stockholm Open, and reached a major semifinal at the 2023 Australian Open.
+Tommy Paul (born May 17, 1997) is an American professional tennis player.
+He has a career-high ATP singles ranking of world No. 8, achieved on 9 June 2025, and a doubles ranking of No. 97, achieved on 12 September 2022.
+He has won four ATP Tour titles, and reached a major semifinal at the 2023 Australian Open.
+He won a bronze medal at the 2024 Summer Olympics in men's doubles, partnering Taylor Fritz.

 Junior career

-Tommy Paul was consistently one of the highest ranked juniors of his class.
+Paul was consistently one of the highest ranked juniors of his class.
 Paul reached a career-high ITF junior rank of No. 3 on December 9, 2015.

 Paul reached two junior Grand Slam finals in 2015.
 He won the 2015 French Open boys' singles title by defeating fellow American Taylor Fritz in the final in three sets.
 At the same tournament he reached the final in doubles partnering fellow American William Blumberg.
 He also reached the final at the 2015 US Open boys' singles, this time losing to Fritz in three sets.

-Professional
+Professional career

 2015: Grand Slam debut

 Paul turned pro in 2015.
-Unusual for an American, Paul has shown a preference for playing on clay, having won the Junior French Open and his first four ITF Futures singles titles on clay.
+Although unusual for an American male, Paul has shown a preference for playing on clay, having won the Junior French Open and his first five ITF Futures singles titles on clay.
+Paul was just the second American boy to win the French Open since John McEnroe in 1977, twenty years before Paul was born.
 He qualified for the main draw of a major for the first time at the 2015 US Open, losing to Andreas Seppi in the first round.

 2016: First top 100 and ATP level win

 In March 2016, Paul cracked the top 200 for the first time by qualifying for the Miami Masters.
-In April, Paul was awarded a wildcard into the 2016 U.S. Men's Clay Court Championships at Houston, and defeated 53rd-ranked Paolo Lorenzi in the first round for his first career ATP level win.
+In April, Paul was awarded a wild card into the 2016 U.S. Men's Clay Court Championships at Houston, and defeated 53rd-ranked Paolo Lorenzi in the first round for his first career ATP level win.

 Paul would then mainly compete on the ATP Challenger Tour and ITF Circuit for the remainder of 2016.

 2017: First ATP 500 quarterfinal

 He continued competing in Challengers and ITFs in first half of 2017.

 In July 2017, after going through qualifying at the Atlanta Open, he defeated seventh seed and 53rd-ranked Chung Hyeon in three sets.
 He then went on to defeat Malek Jaziri in three sets to advance to his first ATP Tour-level quarterfinal.
 Then he was defeated by third seed Gilles Müller.
-Following his performance in Atlanta, Tommy was awarded a wildcard into the ATP 500 Washington Open.
+Following his performance in Atlanta, Tommy was awarded a wild card into the ATP 500 Washington Open.
 Paul defeated Casper Ruud to advance to the second round.
 He then played Lucas Pouille and achieved the biggest win of his career, defeating the Frenchman in straight sets.
 In the next round, he faced Gilles Müller again, but this time came out on top in three sets to reach his first ATP 500 quarterfinal.
 He lost to Kei Nishikori in three sets.